bcgov/pahwq/README.md

 ### Calculating photoxicity for multiple chemicals

-If you want to calculate PLC50 for several chemicals at a particular site, you can use the `plc50_multi()` function.
+If you want to calculate a phototoxic benchmark for several chemicals at a particular site, you can use the `pb_multi()` function.

 First, you must calculate the absorption with `tuv()`: